TEDxCornell/temp-site/design-plan/design-journey.md

 > Review the website you identified above.
 (1 paragraph)
 > In your review, include a discussion common design patterns and interactivity in the site.

-I think Cornell Blockchain does a great job at segmenting their information, and implementing a clean, professional design (white background, strong contrasts, sharp edges, and sans-serif font).
+Cornell Blockchain does a great job at segmenting their information, and implementing a clean, professional design (white background, strong contrasts, sharp edges, and sans-serif font).
 Some interactivity features I noticed were, a hamburger navigation menu when the screen collapses into a narrower screen and darkening icons on clickable elements.

 ### Example Website 2 Review (Milestone 2)

 > Review the website you identified above.
 (1 paragraph)
 > In your review, include a discussion common design patterns and interactivity in the site.

-I think Cornell Hedgefund also does a great job at separating their information and ultilizing a professional design.
+Cornell Hedgefund also does a great job at separating their information and ultilizing a professional design.
 Furthermore, unlike Cornell Blockchain, their website theme is consistent across multiple webpages.
 I especially like their use of hero images, and professional color scheme (white, navy blue, and gray).
 Their website also makes excellent use of a hamburger dropdown menu on smaller screens, and icon darkening when hovering over clickable elements.

 ### Example Website 3 Review (Milestone 2)

 > Review the website you identified above.
 (1 paragraph)
 > In your review, include a discussion common design patterns and interactivity in the site.

-I think Cornell Consulting does a great job at implementing a sleek, professional theme, just like the previous two websites: white background, sans-serif font, sharp edges, etc. They also implement a hamburger burger and icon darkening.
+Cornell Consulting does a great job at implementing a sleek, professional theme, just like the previous two websites: white background, sans-serif font, sharp edges, etc. They also implement a hamburger menu and icon darkening.
 There are dropdown menus nested inside the hamburger menu.
 Some page names have a "+" beside them, indicating that a dropdown menu will appear if one of the sections is clicked.
+This pattern makes the navbar easy to follow.

 ## Content Planning (Milestone 2)